asurabots/capsolver-npm/README.md

   - This task type AntiKasadaTask require that you send us your proxies.

 - [**AntiAkamaiBMPTask: Solving Akamai Mobile.**](https://captchaai.atlassian.net/wiki/spaces/CAPTCHAAI/pages/426407/AntiKasadaTask+solving+Kasada)
-  - This task type AntiKasadaTask require that you send us your proxies.

 Verbose level
 -